-Mountsberg is fully booked for 2017 and taking booking requests for 2018.
+Mountsberg is taking bookings for winter and spring programs for 2018.

 Environmental education brings students outside school walls and into natural classrooms where they can get their hands dirty looking for salamanders, doing soil samples, planting native species.
 These activities inspire awe, which in turn inspires care.
 It reaches students on an intellectual and emotional level we are less able to reach inside four walls.
 In providing moments discovering a longhouse or watching the flight of a Great Horned Owl, Environmental education reaches students conventional classrooms miss.